kevung/bgfparser/README.md

 ## Limitations and Future Work

 ### Current Limitations
-- **Board parsing**: Board state extraction from ASCII art is partially implemented
-- **SMILE decoding**: Complex nested structures in SMILE format may not fully decode
-- **Language support**: Primarily tested with English and French files
-- **Incomplete statistics**: Some evaluation statistics may not be fully extracted

 ### Planned Improvements
-- Enhanced SMILE decoder for complex nested structures
-- Complete board state parsing from ASCII representation
-- Support for additional BGBlitz output formats
 - More comprehensive test suite
 - Performance optimizations for batch processing